 Overall this makes the Magnifica XS very straightforward to use and to adjust to your coffee preferences.

-To me, this feature comes into its own when I have guests who prefer decaf.
+For me, this feature comes into its own when I have guests who prefer decaf.

 That said, it only takes around 10 seconds to switch between coffee brewing and milk steaming.
 So calling this a big problem is blowing it way out of proportion.